 In addition to all of the above, dill is also a good source of fiber, manganese, magnesium and iron.

 To store fresh dill, it’s a good idea to keep it wrapped in a damp towel or stems in a glass of water in the refrigerator.
 It is a fragile herb and therefore will only keep for a couple of days.
 You can also freeze it, whole or chopped in an airtight baggie or container.
 Dill seeds, if stored in a sealed container and kept in a cool, dry place, will stay fresh for about six months.

 Spices, herbs, tinctures and essential oils have been used for millennia to season our food, heal our bodies and boost our spirits.
 In our Throwback Thursday (#TBT) series, we at re:iimmune will take you back in history to learn how these gifts from Mother Nature have been used.
 We'll focus on their use through the ages and beneficial purposes in regard to nutrition, natural health and household care.
-This week it’s the refreshing memory enhancer, Rosemary!
+This week we focus on dandelions and their many benefits!